Morecambe and Wise: Catchphrases and visual gags

 During the shows in which Ernie's execrable plays were shown, a catch phrase for Ernie was developed.
 This was, "The play what I wrote", which also was used commonly elsewhere.
 Guest stars were conned into taking part in these plays and made to utter such grammatical monstrosities as when Glenda Jackson (at the time a noted Shakespearean actress) had to say, "All men are fools and what makes them so is having beauty, like what I have got", to the obvious smug satisfaction of the words' supposed author.

-Several visual gags were often repeated; several visual gags were often repeated.
+Several visual gags were often repeated.

 Very frequently used, and copied by the public, was Eric slapping the shoulders and then both sides of Ernie's face.
 A particular affectation of Eric was him putting his glasses askew or waggling them up and down on his nose.
 As with André Previn, if they appeared uncooperative, Eric would grab a guest by the lapels and pull them to his face in a threatening manner.
 He would also grimace like Humphrey Bogart (or so he thought) if Ernie or a guest was particularly challenging.

 Eric would often hold an empty paper bag in one hand, throw an imaginary coin, or other small object, into the air, watch it during its flight and then flick the bag with his finger giving the impression that the item had landed in the bag.
 Again, he would hold a paper cup in his mouth and over his nose to perform a brief impersonation of Jimmy Durante, singing, 'Sitting at my pianna the udder day...'

 Ernie would appear on a curtained stage expecting Eric to join him from behind the curtain, but Eric would be unable to find the opening and have to fight his way on.
 This gag could be reversed with Eric trying to fight his way off, often asking Ernie if he had a key to unlock the curtain.
 Another curtain gag would have Eric standing in front of the stage curtains or at the side of the stage and pretending that an arm (his own) comes out from behind the curtain and seizes him by the throat.
 If Eric had his back to a guest, he would jerk his body as if the guest had goosed him.
+This was seemingly adlibbed by Eric during a scene in the play "Robin Hood": it would appear that Ann Hamilton (as Maid Marian) was unable to exit the stage as she was supposed to owing to Eric standing on her flowing dress.

 Often, Eric would suddenly notice the camera and put on a fixed, cheesy grin.
 Ernie would frequently notice him doing this, stand behind Eric and grin a similar grin into the camera, over Eric's shoulder.
 Eric and Ernie would introduce the special guest facing stage-left with their arms out.
 However, the guest would enter from stage-right.
 Also, at the end of several shows, the duo would exit the stage by skipping while putting alternate hands behind their heads and backs.